-The circulating concentration of ANP, BNP and CNP is low in healthy individuals but it is elevated in heart failure patients, although to variable degree (e.g., CNP elevated to a lower extent than it counterparts)[17,18].
+The circulating concentration of ANP, BNP and CNP is low in healthy individuals, but it is elevated in heart failure patients, although to variable degrees (e.g., CNP elevated to a lower extent than its counterparts)[17,18].
 In patients with HF, circulating concentration of BNP exceeds that of ANP; this consistency of response and high dynamic range makes bioassays for plasma BNP more useful than ANP[19,20].
 This might be due to the fact that BNP is also a marker of cardiac remodelling[21].
-Previous studies have shown that in heart failure (HF) patients, BNP and NT-pro BNP (N-terminal pro b-type natriuretic peptide) are independent predictors of cardiovascular mortality, worsening HF and need for hospitalization[22-24].
-Although BNP and NT-pro BNP have prognostic value their therapeutic value is inconclusive in HF patients[25].
+Previous studies have shown that in heart failure (HF) patients, BNP and NT-pro BNP (N-terminal pro b-type NP) are independent predictors of cardiovascular mortality, worsening HF and need for hospitalization[22-24].
+Although BNP and NT-pro BNP have prognostic value, their therapeutic value is inconclusive in HF patients[25].

-In early 21st century United States Food and Drug Administration (FDA) approved the use of Nesiritide (recombinant endogenous BNP) for heart failure patients[26].
-However several subsequent studies demonstrated that Nesiritide is associated with worsening renal function and increased risk of death[27].
+In the early 21st century, the United States Food and Drug Administration (FDA) approved the use of nesiritide (recombinant endogenous BNP) for heart failure patients[26].
+However, several subsequent studies demonstrated that Nesiritide is associated with worsening renal function and increased risk of death[27].
 A randomized, double blind, placebo-controlled, ASCEND-HF (Acute Study of Clinical Effectiveness of Nesiritide in Decompensated Heart Failure) trial concluded that nesiritide showed no substantial improvement in dyspnoea or clinical outcomes[28].
-Another double blinded, multicentre, randomized clinical trial, ROSE-AHF (Renal Optimization Strategies Evaluation - Acute Heart Failure) enrolled 360 patients.
-The study was designed to evaluate the use of low dose nesiritide with the view that there would be less side effects and substantial therapeutic effects.
-However, the study failed to provide significant evidence in support of routine use of nesiritide in heart failure patients[29].
+Another double-blinded, multicentre, randomized clinical trial, ROSE-AHF (Renal Optimization Strategies Evaluation - Acute Heart Failure) enrolled 360 patients.
+The study was designed to evaluate the use of low dose nesiritide, with the view that there would be less side effects and substantial therapeutic effects.
+However, the study failed to provide significant evidence in support of the routine use of nesiritide in heart failure patients[29].

-Although natriuretic peptides (NPs) are always attractive therapeutic target for heart failure treatment their use is limited by inadequate clinical efficacy.
-It is thought that Neprilysin; a protease produced by kidney that cleaves various vasoactive compounds including BNP, activity is increased in heart failure[30].
-In heart failure increasing levels of circulating ANP and BNP are associated with a worsening of heart failure and a poor prognosis.
+Although NPs are always attractive therapeutic targets for heart failure treatment, their use is limited by inadequate clinical efficacy.
+It is thought that the activity of neprilysin, a protease produced by the kidney that cleaves various vasoactive compounds including BNP, is increased in heart failure[30].
+In heart failure, increasing levels of circulating ANP and BNP are associated with worsening heart failure and a poor prognosis.
 This raised the suspicion that BNP might act as a partial agonist and inhibit the effects of ANP, as shown in this study.
 These findings could also explain the disappointing results seen in clinical trials of ANP and BNP analogues for the treatment of heart failure.
-Further studies are needed to confirm the findings of this study, which raises the possibility that selective BNP antagonists could be of more clinical benefit than BNP agonists in the treatment of heart failure.
+Further studies are needed to confirm the findings of this study, which raises the possibility that selective BNP antagonists could be of greater clinical benefit than BNP agonists for the treatment of heart failure.

 Limitations

 Our study had several limitations.
-It was a laboratory-based project that carried out in a control setting, which might not truly reflect the in-vivo environment.
+It was a laboratory-based project that was carried out in a control setting, which may not truly reflect the in vivo environment.
 The therapeutic dose and the dose provided in the experiments may differ.
-We also used a pre-constrictor, PGF2α, and since the potency of the agent depends on the pre-constrictor, other pre-constrictors need to be analyzed and compared.
+We also used the pre-constrictor PGF2α, and since the potency of the agent depends on the pre-constrictor, other pre-constrictors need to be analysed and compared.
 The full potential of the study needs to be backed by a double-blinded randomized control trial.

 Article Highlights